MCP Server

 list_examples

-Returns the list of bundled workflow examples with name, title, description and
+Lists the bundled workflow examples with their name, title, description and tags.

-tags.
-Use this before calling get_example to see what patterns are available.
+Takes no parameters.
+Use this before calling get_example to discover the

 get_example